Why We Love Paris in the Fall

 Fall in Paris is the best time to explore the city on two wheels.
 Check out this quick guide to Paris by bike with all the do’s and don’ts to navigate the city, plus some ideas for bike itineraries.

-If the city traffic looks too chaotic for you, we recommend doing Versailles by bike or the wonderful trail along Canal de l’Ourcq.
+If the city traffic looks too chaotic for you, we recommend doing Versailles by bike or the beautiful trail along Canal de l’Ourcq.

 8. HAVE A B PLAN

-However, if you had planned a great day exploring Paris and it starts to rain, you may want to have a B plan in mind as rainy days in Paris are better spent in a museum or doing something indoors.
+However, if you planned a great day exploring Paris and it starts to rain, you may want to have a B plan in mind, as rainy days in Paris are better spent in a museum or doing something indoors.

-You can decide to explore the beautiful covered passages of Paris or look at one of the free museums in Paris that don’t need any reservation.
-If you need ideas, have a look at this list of cool things to do on a rainy day in Paris.
+You can explore the beautiful covered passages of Paris or look at one of the free museums in Paris that don’t need any reservation.
+If you need ideas, check out this list of fun things to do on a rainy day in Paris.

-Throughout the fall, there are loads of seasonal events in Paris to keep locals and visitors entertained.
-The Journées du Patrimoine (the Heritage Days) in September, the Nuit Blanche in October, or the Museums’ Night this year in November, are only a few examples of fun Paris fall festivals not to miss if you are in the city.
-Check the articles about Paris in September, October, and November for more seasonal festivals and dates.
+Throughout the fall, there are many seasonal events in Paris to keep locals and visitors entertained.
+The Journées du Patrimoine (the Heritage Days) in September and the Nuit Blanche in October are only a few examples of fun Paris fall festivals not to miss if you are in the city.
+Check out our quick guides to Paris in September, October, and November for more seasonal festivals and dates.

 10. TIME FOR WINE